phetdam/custom_lib/README.md

 Most used for my own purposes; it'd be much easier to import these bad boys in than implement things from scratch over and over again.
 These also serve as a fun programming exercise for a beginner like me.

+Also what I really hate about markdown: line breaks are created by putting __two spaces__ after a line of text.
+So it's very difficult to tell visually where the line break is...

 ## Function/struct declarations

 ##### stats.c, stats.h: